AIS Early Career Award

 - Tim Wetzel, University of Bamberg (term ends June 30, 2021)

 The Selection Process

 A description of the nomination and selection process can be found in Council Policy.
-To submit a nomination for this award, please use the online nomination form that will be available on August 1.
+To submit a nomination for this award, please use the online nomination form that will be available until October 1.

-If you have any questions about this award, please contact the Early Career Award chairman, Suzanne Rivard.
+If you have any questions about this award, please contact the Early Career Award chairman, Ryan Wright.